google/WebFundamentals/src/content/en/updates/2017/09/autoplay-policy-changes.md

 {# wf_featured_snippet: TODO #}
 {# wf_blink_components: Blink>Media #}

-# Auto-Play Policy Changes {: .page-title }
+# Autoplay Policy Changes {: .page-title }

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

-Chrome's auto-play policies are about to change in 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
+Chrome's autoplay policies are about to change in 2018 and I'm here to tell you why and how this is going to affect video playback with sound.
 Spoiler
 alert: Users are going to love it!

 <figure>
   <img src="/web/updates/images/2017/09/autoplay-memes.png"
-       alt="Internet memes tagged "auto-play">
+       alt="Internet memes tagged "autoplay">
   <figcaption>
     <b>Figure 1.</b>
-    Internet memes tagged "auto-play"
+    Internet memes tagged "autoplay"
   </figcaption>
 </figure>

 ## New Behaviors {: #new-behaviors }

-As you may have [noticed], web browsers are moving towards stricter auto-play policies in order to improve the web experience for users, minimize the incentives to install extensions that block ads, and reduce data consumption on expensive and/or constrained network.
+As you may have [noticed], web browsers are moving towards stricter autoplay policies in order to improve the web experience for users, minimize the incentives to install extensions that block ads, and reduce data consumption on expensive and/or constrained network.

-With these new auto-play policies, the Chrome team aims to provide a greater control to users over content playing in their browser.
-It will also benefit publishers who have legitimate auto-play use cases.
+With these new autoplay policies, the Chrome team aims to provide a greater control to users over content playing in their browser.
+It will also benefit publishers who have legitimate autoplay use cases.

-Chrome's auto-play policies are simple:
+Chrome's autoplay policies are simple:

-- Muted auto-play is always allowed.
+- Muted autoplay is always allowed.
-- Auto-play with sound is allowed if any of the following conditions are met:
+- Autoplay with sound is allowed if any of the following conditions are met:
     - User interaction on origin (button click, document activation, navigation, etc.)
     - [Media Engagement Index](#mei) threshold is crossed (desktop only)
     - User has added a [PWA] to their homescreen (mobile only)
-- Iframes will require auto-play [permission delegation](#iframe) from top-level origin.
+- Iframes will require autoplay [permission delegation](#iframe) from top-level origin.

 ### Media Engagement Index (MEI) {: #mei }